sagivantebi/Installation_Problem-SAT-Python/README.md

 Solving the Installation Problem using a script written in Python.

-The solution derived from a reduction to a SAT problem
+The solution derived from a reduction to a SAT problem.